shakir85/blog/content/post/set_default_gateway/index.md

 ## Some gotchas

-During boot time network configuration, a race condition is likely to occur regarding which interface the operating system will utilize to set the default gateway.
+During *boot-time network configuration*, a race condition is likely to occur regarding which interface the operating system will utilize to set the default gateway.

-Boot time network configuration refers to configuring a network interface on a device during the boot process.
-This involves setting up the necessary network settings, such as IP address, subnet mask, default gateway, and DNS servers, so the device can connect to the network and communicate with other devices.

-Therefore, he operating system will determine the default gateway based on the first NIC that successfully obtains an IP address and gateway details from its router/gateway.
+Boot time network configuration is all about getting a host's network interfaces ready to communicate when the OS is firing up.
+Basically, it's setting up things like IP address, the network essentials, including the gateway address, so your device can link up with the network and chat with other devices.
+The operating system figures out the default gateway based on the first NIC that obtains an IP address and gateway info from its own gateway.

-In my experience, the OS consistently prioritized the ethernet interface when configuring the default gateway.
-This preference towards ethernet could be attributed to its almost instantaneous connection to the router, unlike the wifi interface, which might involve slightly more delay when it comes to connecting to the network's router.
+In my experience, the OS always seems to prefer the Ethernet interface when it's setting up the default gateway.
+I think this is due to the fact that Ethernet uses dedicated physical cables for communication, while the wifi interface relies on wireless signals, which can be affected by interference and signal strength.
+This can make wifi take a couple of seconds to catch up.

 Regardless, there are two solutions to remedy such a situation:

-### 1. Use `/etc/rc.local`
+### 1. Use `/etc/rc.local` or `systemd/rc-local.service`

 Basically, add the "delete-gateway" -> "set-gateway" commands explained above to the `/etc/rc.local`.
 The `/etc/rc.local` is a script file that is executed by the Linux init system during the boot process.

-The `/etc/rc.local` file is used to run custom commands or scripts that need to be executed at boot time.
 The commands or scripts in the file are executed with root privileges, so it is important to use caution when modifying the file.

 Note that the `/etc/rc.local` file is deprecated in some Linux distributions, such as Ubuntu and Debian, in favor of `systemd`.
 Systemd uses its own mechanism for executing scripts and services at boot time, and the equivalent of the `/etc/rc.local` file in `systemd` is the `/etc/systemd/system/rc-local.service` file.

 ### 2. Use the good ol' cron

 Add a CRON schedule to run the "delete-gateway" -> "set-gateway" commands.
 This approach might introduce some network interruption when CRON is triggered.
 So wrapping these commands in a shell script with some `if`-`else` logic would be a good idea to check if the gateway has changed during boot time before updating it.

+Example:

 ```bash
 #!/bin/bash